-Our group sessions are full days of deep immersion food experiences that venture into the Oaxacan countryside.
+Our multi-day sessions are extended, deep immersion experiences that venture into the Oaxacan countryside.

 The main focus of this week-long trip is to dive, as deeply and respectably as possible into the heart of cacao and chocolate.
 Cacao as a plant, a food, and a god(dess).
 Chocolate as a health food, an ecological and political protest, and communal centre.
 We will explore the historical, cultural, and spiritual role of cacao and chocolate, cacao and pottery, cacao in the forest, cacao as kin, and cacao as a symbol of regeneration and resistance.

 Day 2: Food of the Gods Chocolate Session / Regenerative Chocolate Talk

 Day 3: Earth, Fire, Food Chocolate & Pottery Session

 Day 4-5: Cacao/Coffee Food Forest Field Trip / Overnight

 Day 6: Return to Oaxaca / Final Lunch

 Maximum 10 people per group.

 This is a special 3-day, 2-night session that focuses on the cacao tree, its fruit, its sweet pulp, its beautiful flowers, its ecosystem, and its survival.
 We will make our way to Oaxaca’s coast by car to visit a beautiful and lush cacao forest garden at the edge of an indigenous community.
 From there we will visit the cacao farmers’ workshop and shop where we will make fresh chocolate from their cacao and of course, eat it!
 To ensure there is enough chocolate, a guided chocolate tasting featuring Oaxaca City’s best chocolate makers is included.